Continuation War: Finnish advance in Karelia

-The Soviet order to withdraw came too late, resulting in significant losses in materiel, although most of the troops were later evacuated via the Koivisto Islands.
+The Soviet order to withdraw from Vyborg came too late, resulting in significant losses in materiel, although most of the troops were later evacuated via the Koivisto Islands.
 After suffering severe losses, the Soviet 23rd Army was unable to halt the offensive, and by 2 September the Finnish Army had reached the old 1939 border.
-The advance by Finnish and German forces split the Soviet Northern Front into the Leningrad Front and the Karelian Front.
-On 31 August, Finnish Headquarters ordered II and IV Corps, which had advanced the furthest, to halt their advance along a line that ran from the Gulf of Finland via Beloostrov– Sestra River– Okhta River–Lembolovo to Ladoga.
-The line ran past the former 1939 border, and approximately 30-32 km from Leningrad.
-There, they were ordered to take up a defensive position.
-On 1 September, the IV Corps engaged and defeated the Soviet 23rd Army near the town of Porlampi.
-Sporadic fighting continued around Beloostrov until the Soviets evicted the Finns on 20 September.
-The front on the Isthmus stabilised and the siege of Leningrad began.
+The advance by Finnish and German forces split the Soviet Northern Front into the Leningrad Front and the Karelian Front on 23 August.
+On 31 August, Finnish Headquarters ordered II and IV Corps, which had advanced the furthest, to halt their advance along a line that ran from the Gulf of Finland via Beloostrov–Sestra–Okhta–Lembolovo to Lake Ladoga.
+The line ran past the former 1939 border, and approximately 30-32 km from Leningrad; a defensive position was established along this line.
+On 30 August, the IV Corps fought the Soviet 23rd Army in the Battle of Porlampi and defeated them on 1 September.
+Sporadic fighting continued around Beloostrov until the Soviets evicted the Finns on 5 September.
+The front on the Isthmus stabilised and the siege of Leningrad began on 8 September.

 The Finnish Army of Karelia started its attack in East Karelia towards Petrozavodsk, Lake Onega and the Svir River on 9 September.
 German Army Group North advanced from the south of Leningrad towards the Svir River and captured Tikhvin but were forced to retreat to the Volkhov River by Soviet counterattacks.
 Soviet forces repeatedly attempted to expel the Finns from their bridgehead south of the Svir during October and December but were repulsed; Soviet units attacked the German 163rd Infantry Division in October 1941, which was operating under Finnish command across the Svir, but failed to dislodge it.
 Despite these failed attacks, the Finnish attack in East Karelia had been blunted and their advance had halted by 6 December.
 During the five-month campaign, the Finns suffered 75,000 casualties, of whom 26,355 had died, while the Soviets had 230,000 casualties, of whom 50,000 became prisoners of war.